aws/aws-pdk/src/pdk_projen/README.md

 ```

 As you can see from the above logs, the webapp build target was executed first as this is a dependency
 of infra.
-NX will also cache builds, so if I re-run the same command again you will notice the build completes
+NX will also cache builds, so if the same command is re-run (without modifying anything) you will notice the
-in a fraction of the time.
+build completes in a fraction of the time.

 #### Example 2 - Implicit dependencies